DesmondAldridge/rubber-ducky-cli/README.md

 # RUBBER DUCKY CLI <img src="./rubber-ducky.ico" width="25px"> &nbsp; [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## DESCRIPTION
-This CLI allows you to do rubber duck debugging within the terminal, replacing the need for a physical rubber duck by your desktop computer and providing it on your computer's desktop!
+Why keep a rubber ducky by your desktop computer when you can keep it on your computer's desktop?
+This CLI allows you to do rubber duck debugging within the terminal, replacing the need for a physical rubber ducky!

 ![desktop-with-ducky](./img/desktop-with-ducky.png)